-What is asbestos?
+What is Asbestos?

 When you inhale asbestos, the tiny fibers enter your air passages.
-Your body's natural defenses remove most of these particles.
+Your body's natural defenses remove most of these fibers.
 The majority will be carried away or coughed up in a layer of mucus that protects your lungs.
 However, some fibers may bypass those defenses and lodge deep within your lungs.
 Those fibers can remain in place for a very long time and may never be removed.
 Most of the harmful impacts of asbestos will not be seen immediately.
 They often develop years after exposure occurs.